mcci-catena/Modbus-for-Arduino/README.md

 # Modbus for Aruduino

-This library that provides a Serial Modbus implementation for Arduino.
+This library provides a Serial Modbus implementation for Arduino.

 A primary goal was to enable industrial communication for the Arduino in order to link it to industrial devices such as HMIs, CNCs, PLCs, temperature regulators or speed drives.

-It supports software serial as well as hardware serial;
-now you can use software serial with the update from Helium6072!
+It supports software serial as well as hardware serial.
+The initial changes from Helium6072 are generalized so that you can use any object with Serial semantics.

 ### Terminology